Clemex/chickadee/readme.md

 # The Chickadee Programming Language

-This is a very simple interpreter for a minimalist programming language called Chickadee built for an internal tech talk at [Clemex technologies](http://www.clemex.com).
+Chickadee is a minimalist programming language that was built for an internal tech talk at [Clemex technologies](http://www.clemex.com) as a lesson in how to build interpreters using TypeScript.
+Chickadee supports basic numerical and boolean expressions, variables, statements, blocks, and lambda-expressions.

-Chickadee was developed for teaching how to build simple interpreters using TypeScript, aimed at people not necessarily very familiar with TypeScript.

-Chickadee supports basic numerical and boolean expressions, variables, and lambda-expressions.

 Here is an example program.

 ```
-var fib = (x) =>
+var fib = (x) => {
-   x <= 1
-      ?
-1
-      : fib(x - 1) + fib(x - 2);
+   x <= 1 ?
+1 : fib(x - 1) + fib(x - 2);
+}
 fib(7);
 ```

 The Chickadee evaluator executes a pre-processed typed abstract syntax tree.
-The parser is in a separate file and has a dependency on the Myna parsing library which is a TypeScript syntactic analysis library that is contained in a single file with no additional dependencies.
+The parser is in a separate file and has a dependency on the [Myna parsing library](https://github.com/cdiggins/myna-parser), a single-file syntactic analysis library written in TypeScript with no additional dependencies.

 ## Code Structure